Table of contents

 Avoiding Capital Gains Taxes

 One of the primary benefits of giving stock to charity is the potential to avoid capital gains taxes.
-By donating stock that has appreciated for more than a year, you can avoid paying capital gains tax, which can be as high as 20% for long-term holdings2.
+By donating stock that has appreciated for more than a year, you can avoid paying capital gains tax, which can be as high as 20% for long-term holdings.
 This means you are effectively giving 20% more to your chosen charity than if you had sold the stock and donated the cash after paying capital gains taxes.

 Reducing Future Capital Gains